 Pleasure Grounds exhibition

-As part of our Walled Garden and Pleasure Grounds Restoration Project we are working closely with groups throughout the community, including Hereford College of Arts.
+As part of the Berrington Garden Project we are working closely with groups throughout the community, including Hereford College of Arts.
 This is so that we can offer others the opportunity to connect to Berrington in their own way and interpret the walled garden and pleasure grounds in a way that is meaningful to them.

 It is because of the partnership between Hereford College of Arts and the team at Berrington that we are welcoming the students to use the gardens as a place to be inspired by.
 So far they have used the gardens to develop pieces for their coursework and their new exhibition.
-We are excited for Spring this year, when this new exhibition ‘Pleasure Grounds’ is put out on display.
+We are excited for 2 March, when this new exhibition ‘Pleasure Grounds’ is put out on display.

-The artwork will be threaded throughout the grounds and will reflect what the walled garden means to each individual student.
-The students of the college are from the level 2, sculpture and fine art group, level 2 art and design and the Textiles groups.
+The artwork will be displayed in the dairy, below-stairs spaces, shop and Visitor Reception and will reflect what the walled garden means to each individual student.
+The students are studying Level 3 Diploma and Extended Diploma Art & Design at Hereford College of Arts.
 So far they have spent the autumn of 2018 visiting Berrington and drawing inspiration from the space as part of their learning journeys, and now you will be able to see what they have come up with.

-Why not come and discover more onsite and see how they have interpreted Berrington for themselves, and how this all links to saving our unique 'Capability' Brown walled garden.
+Why not come and discover more onsite from 2 March to 30 April and see how they have interpreted Berrington for themselves, and how this all links to saving our unique 'Capability' Brown walled garden.